Better therapeutic outcomes using unique brain signals

 Paul is a highly experienced engineering project manager and innovation expert.

-• Dr Matt Petoe
+• A/Prof Matt Petoe

 PRINCIPAL RESEARCH ENGINEER